Jackzmc/sourcemod-plugins/README.md

   * `troll_shot_fail_percentage <0.0-1.0>` - percentage float (0.0 to 1.0) chance that victims' shots fail
   * `troll_targets <ids>` - comma separated list of steamid64 targets (ex: STEAM_0:0:75141700)
   * `troll_shot_mode <0/1>` - 0 -> ALL Weapons, 1 -> AWP

+### l4d2_avoid_minigun
+Makes the bots avoid standing infront/on top of the player that is using a minigun.
+It checks every 2.0 seconds if they are infront, then tells them to move to behind you.
+There is no configuration, all automatic.

+### l4d2_ai_minigun
+Allows you to spawn a holdout type bot.
+This bot will spawn with a minigun, like louis in the passing.
+Supports all 8 characters.
+Technically it is louis using minigun with a model change, but it works fine.

+Note: Sometimes bill model fails to spawn in, and is just invisible.
+* **Commands:**
+  * `sm_spawn_minigun_bot <model name>` - Spawns the ai bot infront of wherever you are looking.
+Can also use numbers (0-7).